 The good news is, maintaining proper oral health is super easy.
 A cleaning regimen only takes a few minutes of your day, and is the number one way to prevent periodontitis and other serious gum diseases.
 Cleanings and oral exams with your dentist at Fioritto Family Dental will ensure you keep plaque under control!

 Plaque is bacteria, and it’s alive!

 Plaque is that all-too-familiar colorless, sticky gunk on your teeth that makes your mouth feel fuzzy every morning.
-Your mouth is an ecosystem, which means plaque consists of microbes that have colonized along the gum line.
+Your mouth is an ecosystem, which consists of microbes that have colonized along the gum line.
 When plaque is left alone, the colony grows and attracts more bacteria.
 That’s right—overnight (and throughout the day), there’s a bacteria farm hard at work in your mouth!
 The good news is, thorough brushing resets the clock on any damage.

 Bacteria in plaque uses sugar from food and beverages to create acid that can erode tooth enamel.
 That’s why dentists recommend you cut back on food and beverages high in sugar.
 You’ll also benefit from limiting snacks in between meals.
-This will reduce plaque buildup and give bacteria less sugar to transform into acid.
+This will reduce buildup and give bacteria less sugar to transform into acid.

 When plaque becomes tartar

 As mentioned, plaque collects on teeth and along the gum line when you sleep, eat and drink.
-Plaque is a constant presence, which is why everyone should brush twice a day.
+It is a constant presence, which is why everyone should brush twice a day.
 If left untreated, it can harden into tartar that’s difficult to remove with just floss and a toothbrush.
 While plaque is colorless, tartar is easy to spot because it forms a yellow substance along the gum line.

 Plaque eats your teeth.
 Here are the signs of a buildup